TusharKumar1007/youtube-video-downloader/README.md

 There will be a ytlinks.txt file which will contain all the links of videos you want to download in queue, you can add links in this file using option 3 and clear using option 4.

 A temp_links.txt file will be created ones a video is download letting you know what all videos are downloaded with both its video link and title..

+ChromeDriver Link for selenium: https://sites.google.com/chromium.org/driver/

+Make sure to update your chrome to latest version.